refractionPOINT/lce_doc/docs/dr.md

 * `"not": true`: will reverse the matching outcome of an operations.
 * `"case sensitive": false`: will make all string-based evaluations ignore case.
-* `"file name": true`: treats the element in the event at "path" as a file path and applies the logical operation to the file name component.
-* `"sub domain": '-2:'`: treats the element in the event at "path" as a domain, the value of "sub domain" is then interpreted as a "slice" operator.
-    - For example `0:2` means the first 2 components of the domain: `aa.bb` for `aa.bb.cc.dd`.
-    - Another example: `:-1` means the last component of the domain: `cc` for `aa.bb.cc`.
-    - Finally: `:` means to test the operator to every component individually.

 A recurring parameter also found in many operations is the `"path": <>` parameter.
 It represents a path within the event being evaluated that we want the value of.
 Its structure is very close to a directory structure.
 It also supports the